alexanderbazhenoff/scripts-pipelines-and-tiny-tools/benchmark/filesystems_benchmarks/README.md

 ## usage:

-1. Most of the scripts requires rsync to be installed.
+1. Most of the scripts require rsync to be installed.
 2. Parallel testing scripts requires gnu parallel: `apt-get install parallel`.
 3. Set your variables inside the script (for your disk topology, mount points, file to test on, etc...) as shown in [variable](#variables) section.